ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 </center>
 </figure>

 We see that is seems to be distributed in **something like a bell-curve but with a long right tail**.
-We see that **on average, around 2% of all student seating pairs recieve the same exam score when there is no cheating going on**.
+We see that **on average, around 2% of all student seating pairs receive the same exam score when there is no cheating going on**.

 # During the Exam

 During the exam, as we mentioned earlier, we will **randomly assign students to seats**, allow the exam to progress, look out for any clear signs of cheating and then record all student exam scores along with their assigned seat.

-It is worth noting that we randomly assign students to seats to control for other reasons for adjacent seated studnets to have similar scores, such as the **possibility that they are friends who studied together in a very similar way**.
+It is worth noting that we randomly assign students to seats to control for other reasons for adjacent seated students to have similar scores, such as the **possibility that they are friends who studied together in a very similar way**.

 # After the Exam

-After the exam, we will create a heatmap of the student scores and identify which seating pairs of students recieved the same score.
+After the exam, we will create a heatmap of the student scores and identify which seating pairs of students received the same score.
 Such a map is shown below.

 <figure>
 <center>